 This overlooked Indiana community lies around an hour or so drive south of the Nappanee settlement.
 I made a brief visit here some years ago but it wasn’t much more than a drive-through.

-Why is Kokomo just 2 districts today, while the Nappanee community, founded in the same decade, has well over 40?
+Why is Kokomo just 2 districts today, while the Nappanee community, founded in the same decade, has over 50?

 Kokomo has had a long history of Amish moving out – either to other Amish communities, or away from the Old Order Amish completely to more progressive Anabaptist churches.